 In the mid-1700s, many people could not afford to pay a portrait artist to paint their likeness, but they could afford shadow portraits (silhouettes).
 Shadow portraits had originated long ago and were tied to the origins of art in early mythology.
 Shadow portraits were also easy and cheap to create.
 They usually consisted of a person’s profile cut from black cardboard or paper and pasted on a white background.

 This inexpensive alternative to a painted portrait became increasingly popular in the mid-1700s, and even more so after Louis XV’s mistress, Madame de Pompadour, fell in love with them.
 In fact, she loved shadow portraits so much she made them popular resulting in them being called for a time à la Pompadour.
-However, because the portraits were also cheap, they were derogatorily referred to as à la silhouettes in reference to de Silhouette’s frugal ways.
+However, because the portraits were also cheap, they were derogatorily referred to as à la silhouettes in reference to Étienne de Silhouette and his frugal ways.

 A third version claims that de Silhouette spent his free time creating shadow-portraits.
 Supposedly, when guests visited his home, he would place them in front a blank canvas and use a special light to cast a shadow on the person.
 From this shadow he then created their shadow portrait and his portraits became known as “silhouettes.”